fscorrupt/Posterizarr/README.md

 >- Ensure PowerShell execution policy allows script execution.
 >- Bugs or issues encountered during usage can be reported for resolution.

-Feel free to customize the script further to meet your specific preferences or automation requirements.

 ### Automatic Mode